colinhacks/devii/README.md

 2. Add in some basic Markdown content
 3. Then go to `http://localhost:3000/blog/foo`.
 You should see the new post.

+## Google Analytics

+Just add your Google Analytics ID (e.g. e.g. 'UA-999999999-1' ) to `globals.ts` and Devii will automatically add the appropriate Google Analytics snippet to your site.
+Go to `/pages/_app.ts` to see how this works or customize this behavior.

 ## Frontmatter support

 Every Markdown file can include a "frontmatter block" containing various metadata.
 This is the frontmatter blog from the sample blog post (`md/blog/test.md`):